Churches in Ecclesiastical Fellowship

 Reformed Churches in South Africa (Soutpansberg Synod) (RCSA-SP)

 Uniting Reformed Churches in Southern Africa (URCSA)

-Reformed Church of Christ in Nigeria (RCCN)
+Reformed Church of Christ for Nations (RCCN)

 Asia, Australia, Indonesia